Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 This disease is diagnosed using integrated approach to its study.

-to immediate diagnostic measures can be attributed:
+To immediate diagnostic measures can be attributed:

 • clinical blood test;